ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_dotprod/README.md

 \end{aligned}
 $$

 Note: every pair of input data is processed by 1 multiplication and 1 addition.
-For a real type, a multiplication/add is simply a mul/add operation.
-For a complex type, multiplying two complex numbers requires 4 multiply and 2 add operations, and adding two complex numbers requires 2 add operations.
+For a real type, a multiplication/addition is simply a MUL/ADD operation.
+For a complex type, multiplying two complex numbers requires 4 MUL and 2 ADD operations, and adding two complex numbers requires 2 ADD operations.

 Obviously, the arithmetic intensity is less than 1, so `reconfigurable_dotprod`'s machine peak throughput is limited by the FPGA DRAM bandwidth.
 Thus the theoretical peak performance = FPGA DRAM bandwidth * Arithmetic intensity.
 The maximum bandwidth is 34.1 GB/s and 76.8 GB/s for A10 and S10, respectively, so for different data types, their peak throughputs are as follows: